LIS

 9. The drought response and contingency plan complies with 9VAC25-780-120;

-D. If the board's tentative decision is to find the local program in compliance with subsection C of this section, the board shall provide public notice of its findings pursuant to 9VAC25-780-150.
+D. If the board's tentative decision is to find the regional water supply plan in compliance with subsection C of this section, the board shall provide public notice of its findings pursuant to 9VAC25-780-150.

-E. If the tentative decision of the board is to find the local program in noncompliance with subsection C of this section, the board shall identify (i) the reason for the finding of noncompliance, (ii) what is required for compliance, and (iii) the right to an informational proceeding under Article 3 (§ 2.2-4018 et seq.) of Chapter 40 of the Virginia Administrative Process Act.
+E. If the tentative decision of the board is to find the regional water supply plan in noncompliance with this chapter, the board shall identify the reason for the finding of noncompliance and the right to an informational proceeding under Article 3 (§ 2.2-4018 et seq.) of Chapter 40 of the Virginia Administrative Process Act.

-F. The board shall make a final decision on whether the local program is in compliance with this chapter after completing review of the submitted program, any agency comments received, and any public comment received from a public meeting held pursuant to 9VAC25-780-160.
+F. The board shall make a final decision on whether the regional water supply plan is in compliance with this chapter after completing review of the submitted regional water supply plan, any agency comments received, and any public comment received from a public meeting held pursuant to 9VAC25-780-160.

 G. In conjunction with the compliance determination made by the board, the state will develop additional information and conduct additional evaluation of local or regional alternatives in order to facilitate continuous planning.
-This additional information shall be included in the State Water Resources Plan and used by localities in their program planning.
-This information shall include:
+This additional information shall be included in the State Water Resources and Supply Plan and made available to localities for use in their planning.
+This information developed by the department shall include:

-H. The board may facilitate information sharing and discussion among localities when potential conflicts arise with regard to demands upon a source.
+H. The department may facilitate information sharing and discussion among localities when potential conflicts arise with regard to demands upon a source.

-I. A local program's information shall be included in the State Water Resource Plan when determined to be in compliance by the board.
+I. A regional water supply plan's information shall be included in the State Water Resource and Supply Plan when determined to be in compliance by the board.

 Statutory Authority